+How many words in the English Language.
 How many words are there in some of the world’s major languages?
 As I stated in Part 1 of this article, there is really is no way to answer this question.
 Languages are evolving and continuously changing, and subject to people’s own creativity and imagination.
 After all, it is said that Shakespeare himself invented 1,700 new words!

 The most “objective” measure that we have available for counting the number of words contained in a given language, then, is to calculate the number of words contained in its largest dictionary (really, it’s not that objective, but it’s the only measure we have access to!).
 I thus began to research answers to this question in regards to some of the world’s major languages, but quite surprisingly, I couldn’t find any resource on the net actually listing languages and their associated number of words based on dictionary word count.
 So after having scourged the net for scattered answers, I’d love to share with you my findings.